Pergamon Altar: In Berlin

 In 1998 and again in 2001 the Turkish Minister of Culture, Istemihan Talay, demanded the return of the altar and other artifacts.
 However, this demand did not have an official character and would not have been enforceable under today's standards.
-In general, the Staatliche Museen Berlin (Berlin state museums) as well as other museums in Europe and the USA rule out, with few exceptions, the possible return of antique objects of art.
+In general, the Staatliche Museen Berlin (Berlin state museums) as well as other museums in Europe and the United States rule out, with few exceptions, the possible return of antique objects of art.
 Today, most of the altar foundation as well as several wall remnants are at the original location.
 Also in Turkey are several smaller portions of the frieze which were found later.